SpizhovyiMaxDev/maplify/README.md

 	•	App (manages UI, map, state, and events)

-	3. Leaflet and Leaflet Routing Machine are used for map and route rendering.
+3.Leaflet and Leaflet Routing Machine are used for map and route rendering.

-	4. Easily extend features or tweak the UI—no frameworks involved.
+4.Easily extend features or tweak the UI—no frameworks involved.

  ## Contributor Expectations